GiuseppeTT/me812/README.md

 The project consists of a statistical analysis conducted for the Professor Aquiles Neto (Institute of Language Studies, University of Campinas).
 He was interested in comparing the Portuguese of Angola and Mozambique.

-**Warning:** currently, the data, report and presentation slides are not publicly available as they are part of an unpublished research.
+**Warning:** currently, the data, report, presentation and dashboard are not publicly available as they are part of an unpublished research.

 ## How to run
 ### Analysis